Where to Eat in Arecibo

 Stroll the fishing villages and harbors that line the coast of Arecibo, and you’ll see nets filled with seafood that may very well end up on your dinner plate.
 From pastelillo de chapín (deep-fried turnovers filled with fish) to garlic-buttered lobster, Arecibo’s proximity to the shore guarantees an ocean-to-table experience at just about every restaurant in town.

-Although you can get just about any type of seafood here, Arecibo is best known as being the only place where you can find dishes centered on ceti fish — a transparent fish that is not even an inch long.
+Although you can get almost any type of seafood here, Arecibo is best known as being the only place where you can find dishes centered on ceti fish — a transparent fish that is not even an inch long.
 Whether it’s stuffed inside an empanadilla or a mofongo, this local delicacy is definitely worth a try.

 These are a few recommended restaurants in Arecibo: